Besides the pint

 “As both the company and avenues that we’re selling into grow, we’re making more product everyday,” Singh explains.
 “Because of that, the machines that we use on a daily basis are susceptible to making ingredients that could possibly contain a contaminant in the product.

 “Hence it is always a challenge was to ensure that we were not getting any foreign materials finding their way into our product.”

-Singh relates that Fiasco Gelato has implemented a highly robust maintenance program set up to ensure that the plant’s machinery and equipment are functioning properly.
+Singh relates that Righteous Gelato has implemented a highly robust maintenance program set up to ensure that the plant’s machinery and equipment are functioning properly.